Purchase of a residential property (Freehold & Leasehold)

 Our conveyancers work in teams of 2 or 3 to ensure that there will always be someone available to deal with your matter.
 The teams are led by experienced conveyancers to help ensure that no stone is left unturned when it comes to the property you are buying.

-Our team members all have a detailed profile which can be found here : https://www.bannerjones.co.uk/team-members
+All of the other team members have a detailed profiles which can be found here : https://www.bannerjones.co.uk/team-members